OMENScan/AChReport/README.md

 6. AChReport now supports AChoir, and the Windows collections of AChoirX
 7. As of v0.98 AChReport can now download and integrate F-secure Countecept Chainsaw
 8. As of v0.99c AChReport can now download and integrate Eric Zimmerman's LECmd to parse LNK files
+9. As of v0.99f AChReport can highlight IOCs (use the AChReport.cfg file to configure the IOCS ti highlight)

 RegRipper can be found at:
  https://github.com/keydet89/RegRipper2.8